0xETX/CTF-Writeups/Magpie CTF 2022/Tracking a CEO (Complete)/TrackingACEO_Complete.md

 After sharpening the image, we can start to clearly read the image!

 The first thing I tried to look up was the building name, "Оренда".
 After throwing it through Google Translate, I realized it translated to "Rent" in Ukrainian.
-Knowing that it was a Ukrainian name in Cyrillic, it gave a decent direction of where to search.
+Knowing that it was a Ukrainian name in Cyrillic, it gave a good indication that it may be in Ukraine.

+Note that names of stores does not necessarily indicate location, as many ethnic centers in many places may use a foreign language different than that of the host country.

 ![alt-text](https://github.com/0xETX/CTF-Writeups/blob/main/Magpie%20CTF%202022/Tracking%20a%20CEO%20(Complete)/Images/8.png "Viewing the building.")